Abasto de Buenos Aires

+The Abasto Shopping is one of the largest shopping malls in Buenos Aires, Argentina, and a landmark example of Art Deco architecture in Latin America.

+The building served as the city's central wholesale fruit and vegetable market (Mercado de Abasto) from 1893 to 1984.
+Designed by architects José Luis Delpini, Viktor Sulčič, and Raúl Bes—the same team responsible for La Bombonera stadium—the current Art Deco structure was completed in 1934 and represents a pioneering use of reinforced concrete in Argentine architecture.

+After the market closed in 1984, the building remained abandoned for over a decade before being purchased in 1996 by IRSA, the real estate company led by Eduardo Elsztain.IRSA restored the building's historic façade while converting it into a modern shopping center, which opened in November 1998.
-The Abasto Shopping is one of the biggest shopping mall centers in Buenos Aires, Argentina.
-The building was the central wholesale fruit and vegetable market in the city ("Mercado de Abasto") from 1893 to 1984.
-Since 1999, it has served as a shopping mall.
-It is also famous for being in the area where the tango singer Carlos Gardel, known as El Morocho del Abasto ("the dark-haired guy from Abasto"), lived for most of his life.
-Today, the surrounding area, though part of the Balvanera neighbourhood, is sometimes referred to as Abasto.

-The Abasto Shopping centre is served by the adjoining underground station Carlos Gardel of line B metro (subte).
+The area surrounding the Abasto has deep cultural significance in tango history, particularly as the neighborhood where legendary singer Carlos Gardel—known as El Morocho del Abasto ("the dark-haired guy from Abasto")—lived from 1927 to 1933.
+Today, the surrounding area, though officially part of the Balvanera neighbourhood, is commonly referred to as Abasto.
+The shopping center is served by the adjoining Line B metro station Carlos Gardel.